szczyglis-dev/py-gpt/docs/source/plugins.rst

 **Example tutorial command**

-**PyGPT** provides simple tutorial command to show how it work, to run it just ask GPT for execute ``tutorial test command`` and it will show you how it works:
+**PyGPT** provides simple tutorial command to show how it work, to run it just ask model for execute ``tutorial test command`` and it will show you how it works:

 .. code-block:: console